bseibold/letitrain/README.md

 however the voltage measured by the ADC is still very linear to the current through the sensor.

+## Software

+The board can be used with ESPHome, see [esphome.yaml](esphome.yaml) for an example configuration.

 ## BOM

  - 1x TL-136 differential pressure level sensor